buttonsrtoys/mvvm_plus/README.md

 ## Listening to other widget's ViewModels

-The `get` method of View and ViewModel retrieves registered ViewModels but does not listen for future changes.
+The `get` method of ViewWidget and ViewModel retrieves registered ViewModels but does not listen for future changes.
 For that, use `listenTo` from within your ViewModel:

 ```dart